aloebs29/quadrotor/README.md

 pytest tools/hil_test/ --skip_flash
 ```

-### Telemetry viewer
+### Control interface

+A basic control interface which accepts gamepad inputs to control the quadrotor and contains a live-plotter for
-A basic live-plotter for telemetry data from the target device can be run with:
+telemetry data from the target device can be run with:

 ```
-python -m tools.telemetry_viewer
+python -m tools.control_interface
 ```

-The telemetry viewer requires that the device is connected via USB (to query the BLE address from the device) and is
+The control interface requires that the device is connected via USB (to query the BLE address from the device) and is
 connectable via BLE.

 TODO: Allow optional arg to bypass the BLE address query over USB and let the user choose from scanned devices.